Ryo Saito: Toryumon (1999–2004)

-Dragon Gate
+Dragon Gate (2004–present)

 2004 was also another injury-plagued year, but he began to turn face again, aiding his old friend Mori in his feud with Takuya Sugawara.
 He helped him overcome the shock of Sugawara's betrayal, and when Mori lost a hair vs. hair match, Saito took the haircut for him.

 2005 brought about a major resurgence in his career.
 He opened the first show of the year on January 9 by pinning CIMA in a six-man tag match.
 Then, when he appealed for a shot at the Open the Dream Gate title, held by Masaaki Mochizuki, he was given a January 14 singles match with Milano Collection A.T. as a hurdle, and he defeated Milano after four years of losses to him.
 He failed to win the Open the Dream Gate title in the February 6 match.
 He spent the remainder of the year garnering high-profile victories, as well as two Open the Triangle Gate Championship reigns with Genki Horiguchi and Dragon Kid, and when Magnum began to move down a different path with his Renaissance project, he named Saito the new leader of Do Fixer.
 Saito then won a feud with CIMA, and in December he won the inaugural King of Gate Tournament.
 His momentum continued right into February 2006, when he beat Magnitude Kishiwada to win the Open the Dream Gate Championship and became the ace of the promotion.

 His quick ascent to the top was not entirely accepted by the fans, and thus his career went downhill after his title victory.
 He dropped the championship to Susumu Yokosuka in his first defense, and though he had a third Open the Triangle Gate title reign with Genki and Dragon Kid, things were quiet for him for the rest of the year.
 He made it to the finals of that year's King of Gate Tournament again, but lost to Masaaki Mochizuki.

 In February 2007, Genki Horiguchi betrayed Do Fixer to join the Muscle Outlaw'z, so Ryo decided to end Do Fixer activity and follow the only other remaining member Dragon Kid into CIMA's Typhoon stable.
 In Typhoon, he reunited with Susumu Yokosuka to form the RyoSuka team.
 Despite achieving some success in the tag ranks, most notably winning the WAR I-J Heavyweight Tag Team Championship in July from Jado and Gedo and two more reigns as Open the Triangle Gate champion with CIMA and Susumu, Ryo continued to slide further in rank.